Stephen I Gutkeled: Career in Hungary

 In 1246, he was appointed Palatine of Hungary by Béla IV, replacing Denis Türje.
 He functioned in that position until 1247 or 1248.
 During that time, in 1246, he also governed Somogy County.
-In this capacity, he participated in the Battle of the Leitha River in June 1246, where Frederick II, Duke of Austria was killed and the male line of the Babenbergs became extinct.
 Three charters preserved that Stephen judged in Bela, Szántó (Zala County) and Baksa (Baranya County) over litigation cases.
 From the 1230s, the monarchs occasionally entrusted the palatines, along with other barons of the realm, with specific tasks.
 For instance, Stephen Gutkeled and ispán Csák Hahót ordered to destroy mills built without permission on the river Rába on Béla IV's orders.
+This latter certificate is the only surviving document that Stephen issued during his service as palatine.